 What are the Pros and Cons of Factory Design Pattern?

 The flexibility and modularity inherent to factory design pattern do not make it an automatic choice for your project.
-While those very reasons are why factory design pattern is so popular, you should carefully weigh the pros and cons of factory method before you hire dedicated resources for your project.
+While those very reasons are why factory design pattern is so popular, you should carefully weigh the pros and cons of factory method before you hire dedicated developer for your project.